Parametric Shape Optimization of Flagellated Micro-Swimmers Using Bayesian Techniques: Discussions

 In contrast to prior works that often focus on optimizing individual parameters incrementally \cite{acemoglu2014effects, Bet_efficient_shapes_2017}, or even testing different types of flagella \cite{AD2022} our approach considers the simultaneous optimization of complex head and flagella parameters.
-This methodology allows us to achieve generalized optimization results, as demonstrated by the distinct morphologies observed in single and biflagellated micro-swimmers.
+This methodology allows us to achieve generalized optimization results, as demonstrated by the distinct morphologies observed in single and biflagellated microswimmers.
 Our findings suggest that by incorporating considerations of power dissipation, we can achieve more streamlined head shapes.
 These shapes are both flattened and puffed in certain areas, similar to the head of a human spermatozoon \cite{SMITH_2009}, with the difference that the attachment point of our flagella is in the puffed area.\\

 Two aspects are particularly distinctive for the bullhead swimmer: its shape and its trajectory.
 Unlike other swimmers, a low-amplitude recoil appears during its stroke.
 A study of the fluid in the neighbourhood of this swimmer at eight different instants during a stroke is described in \Cref{fig:flow2flagU}.
 We observe a low-amplitude backward movement at $t \in \{0, \frac{\pi}{8}, \frac{7\pi}{8}\}$, while during the rest of the stroke, the forward displacement is much greater.
-Additionally, \Cref{fig:flow2flagU} characterizes a \textit{puller} behavior similar to \textit{Chlamydomonas reinhardtii} \cite{pusherGuasto}.
-In contrast, other swimmers, as shown in \Cref{fig:flows}, typically exhibit \textit{pusher} behavior \cite{Lauga_2009} due to their "more conventional" shapes.
+Additionally, \Cref{fig:flow2flagU} closely resembles the time sequence of the velocity field observed for \textit{Chlamydomonas reinhardtii} in Figure 3 of \cite{pusherGuasto}, which exhibits a \textit{puller} behavior.
+In \Cref{fig:flows}, which presents time-averaged velocity fields, the other swimmers display a typical \textit{pusher} behavior, while the bullhead swimmer demonstrates a behavior closer to \textit{neutral}, as illustrated in Figure 1(a) of \cite{chaithanya_2021}.